- Technical Analysis

 The Stochastics indicator was introduced by George C. Lane in the late1950s.
 In technical analysis this oscillator is a momentum indicator that compares an equities current close to its high/low range over a set number of periods.

-Stochastics shows how far the most recent close is away from the lowest low and highest high (over the calculated period):
+In technical analysis Stochastics is used to show how far the most recent close is away from the lowest low and highest high (over the calculated period):

 • A security is close to a 20-day high if its 20-day Stochastics is greater than 80%;